Mutyh-associated polyposis (map) D12.6

 This section has been translated automatically.

-There is a high risk of degeneration for colorectal carcinoma.
+There is a high risk of degeneration into a colorectal carcinoma.

-In general, the clinical course is similar to that of the attenuated, mild form of FAP (also known as AFAP).
-As with AFAP, the polyps usually appear later and less numerous than in classic FAP.
-In addition, the risk of degenerative colon cancer in untreated patients often does not increase until the 5th or 6th decade of life.
+As a rule, the clinical course is similar to that of the attenuated, mild form of FAP (attenuated FAP, also known as AFAP).
+As with AFAP, the polyps usually appear later and are less numerous than in classic FAP.
+The risk of developing colon cancer in untreated patients often does not increase until the 5th or 6th decade of life.

-Adenomas in the duodenum occur less frequently with AFAP than with FAP.
-Extragastrointestinal disease symptoms are largely absent.
-In rare cases, colorectal carcinomas are associated with pilomatrices.
+Adenomas in the duodenum occur less frequently in AFAP than in FAP.
+Extragastrointestinal symptoms are largely absent.
+In rare cases, colorectal carcinomas are associated with pilomatricomas.

-Among the polyps, hyperplastic as well as serrated adenomas are frequently found.
+Among the polyps, both hyperplastic and"sessile serrated adenomas (lesions)" are frequently found.

 Disclaimer